Page updated: 25 February 2021

 Whichever your preferred option, it is your responsibility to ensure that you have an appropriate face covering while you are on campus.

-A small stock of complimentary non-PPE face coverings and face shields will be available from the St John's main reception during the beginning of September.
+A small stock of complimentary non-PPE face coverings and face shields will be available from the St John's main reception on request.

 Will everyone be wearing a face covering?